 The name for a college-organised party.
 There’s always a theme which calls for a pre-closing time Primark run on the day where you’re highly likely to bump into some fellow Pembrokians doing the same.
-Etmology unknown.
-Suggestions include 'Breach Of the Peace' ;'Big Organised Party'; or named for the 'bopping of the head' that occurs at parties
+Etymology unknown.
+Suggestions include 'Breach Of the Peace' ;'Big Organised Party'; or named for the 'bopping of the head' that occurs at parties.

 Brookes.
 Proper noun

 A few miles down the road from the city centre lies the ‘other’ university in Oxford.
 The source of endless banter when it comes to academic prowess, Brookes students are, nevertheless, well-respected for their fun-loving nature which you can sample at any of the Brookes club nights.

 Oxford is an expensive place.
 Beware because the end of the month tends to get tight financially.
 Many students use apps to stay on top of their expenses.
 Excel spreadsheet is also a good way of keeping tabs on your costs.
 Try to use cash if you're prone to spending a lot on a night out and leave your card at home.